OneSila/OneSilaFrontend/README.md

 ### Starting the Frontend

-1. In a new terminal window, navigate to the OneSila Frontend director
+1. In a new terminal window, navigate to the OneSila Frontend directory
 2. Run the following command to start the frontend service:

 ```bash